 Sewing Pattern & Instructions for the Emil Hoodie

 Let’s talk about the sewing pattern, shall we?
 This PDF pattern (not sure if there is a printed version available!) includes 8 different sizes (6 months to 5 years) and the ebook comes with step-by-step instructions and lots of (coloured) pictures.
-Just so you know, there are two more versions of the Emil Hoodie available, one for kids aged 5-12 years and one for teens & women (you can find all three patterns here).
+Just so you know, there are two more versions of the Emil Hoodie available, one for kids aged 5-12 years and one for teens & women.
 The hoodie pictured above is a European size 86 (24 months).

 There are plenty of possibilities to customise this hoodie and make it your own (e.g., use contrasting fabric for the upper/lower part, add slit sleeves/ pouch pocket etc.).
 Snaps or buttons are recommend for the upper part of the hoodie and the rough edges are finished with bias tape.
 As you can see in the picture, I made a few changes to the original pattern.
 I didn’t add the snaps/buttons as Joaquin is wearing it on top of a sweater anyway (and, to be completely honest, I liked it better without the snaps/buttons so he had no choice!).
 Also, I didn’t add the slit sleeves but replaced them with knit cuffs (it’s more cosy!).
 I simply used the cuff pattern from the Louis Hoodie.
 Alternatively, you could calculate the cuff size as follows: size of sleeve x 0.7 OR 0.8 for less stretchy materials.
 Don’t worry, it’s simple and no big deal.

 For the fabric, I used a combination of blue fleece (main fabric) and coloured jersey (lining), as well as mustard yellow knit and bias tape.
 You could also make a jacket instead of a hoodie by simply replacing the fleece with softshell fabric.